Skip to content

 Using Connectors

-After adding a connector properly, you can use the connector ID in the script to obtain the corresponding connector's operation object.
+After a connector has been successfully added, you can use the connector ID in scripts to obtain the corresponding connector's operation object.

 connector-id.png

-Assume there is a Redis connector with its ID set as redis.
-The code for obtaining the connector's operation object would be as follows:
+Assume there is a Redis connector whose ID is specified as redis, then the code to obtain the connector's operation object would be as follows:

 Python